This is the hashtag for a movement I am thinking of starting.

 The goal of the movement is simple: to stop the feast or famine syndrome by putting yourself first.

-We need this movement because I see too many of you putting yourself last:
+We need this movement because I see too many creative professionals putting yourself last:

 - prioritizing client work as "real work" but your own business development as somehow "not real" or less valuable.